Readit News logoReadit News

 hansihe commented on uv downloads overtake Poetry for Wagtail users wagtail.org/blog/uv-overt... · Posted by u/ThibWeb

-mihaic · 5 months ago
+mihaic · a year ago

 I keep reading praise about uv, and every single time I never really understand what problems it addresses.